 The ceiling suspended gantry over the front bar is a lot smaller in scale and pretty unusable at that great height.
 In fact it could be lowered or even omitted as it interferes with the row of single pendant lights hanging in front.
 The main bar however has been finished with dark grey painted fielded panels to the front and side and the top is covered with dark timber lacquered finish.

 The existing original timber floor has been retained but unfortunately the stairs to the first floor private dining area are still covered in a vinyl floorcovering and bulky stair nosing commonly seen in restaurant back of house areas.
 The new dark oak dining chairs are finished in lacquer and with colourful seat pad upholstery in either teal, yellow, black and tan.
 The dining tables have been revived with dark oak table tops and elegantly edged with a wide band of brass and countersunk brass screws.

-In comparison to the old lighting scheme there are a lot more feature lights and also downlights to provide layers of moody lighting.
+Coal Shed restaurant architects improved the old lighting scheme with a lot more feature lights and also downlights to provide layers of moody lighting.
 In addition to the clear glass blown shade pendants over the bar, the nearby front window bay area has spun brassy metal shades of varying shapes and sizes and hung at varying levels.
 The centre of the ceiling is substantially covered with hung cut glass pendants that wouldn’t be out of place in a Victorian room.